postsharp/Metalama.Documentation/content/conceptual/aspects/aspects.md

 # Aspects

 This chapter explains how to build your own aspects.
 If you only want to use aspects written by others, you can skip this chapter.
-However, we suggest that you come back later if you want to understand better how Metalama works.
+However, we suggest that you revisit this chapter later if you want to understand better how Metalama works.

 ## Benefits